WebPredict/angular-2-interview-questions/README.md

 }`

 A: Will change this component’s background-color to red if the context of the host has the .theme-light class applied.

+## Forms Questions:

+**When do you use template driven vs model driven forms?
+Why?**

+A: Template driven forms make more sense for simpler forms, at least in terms of validation.
+Model driven or Reactive forms lend themselves to easier testing of the validation logic, so if that’s complex, Reactive forms make more sense.
+There’s also the issue of asynchronous (template driven forms) vs. synchronous (model driven).

+**How do you submit a form?**

+PA: use the ngSubmit event binding like so: `<form (ngSubmit)="onSubmit()" …>`

+**What's the difference between NgForm, FormGroup, and FormControl?
+How do they work together?**

+A: FormGroup tracks the value and validity state of a group of AbstractControl instances.
+FormControl does the same for an individual control.
+NgForm is a directive that Angular automatically attaches to each `<form>` tag.
+It has its own ‘valid’ property which is true only if every contained control is valid.

+**What's the advantage of using FormBuilder?**

+A: Reduces repetition and clutter by handling details of control creation for you.

+**How do you add form validation to a form built with FormBuilder?**

+A: pass in Validator objects along with the FormControl objects...

+**What's the difference between dirty, touched, and pristine on a form element?**

+A: dirty means it contains user data, touched means the user has at least done something with a particular control (perhaps just literally ‘touched’ it by giving it focus?), and pristine means the control has not been touched at all by the user.

+**How can you access validation errors in the template to display error messages?**

+PA: use formErrors

+**What is async validation and how is it done?**

+A: verifying some field using some asynchronous call (perhaps a server call)… return a `Promise<ValidationResult>` from your validator.
+When creating a FormControl object, you can pass an asynchronous validator into the constructor (e.g. `new FormControl(‘value’, syncValidator, asyncValidator)`).